Sony A7S II versus Sony A6500

 |Sony A99 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||14.0||1555||89|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7S II offers a slightly higher resolution than the one in the A6500 (2400k vs 2300k dots).
-The adjacent table lists some of the other core features of the Sony A7S II and Sony A6500 along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Sony A7S II, the Sony A6500, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A7S II (⇒ rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|